itachi44/DjangoDevOps/README.md

 ### Dockerization:

-We have written a Dockerfile for the Django application and use Docker Compose to run the Django app and the Postgres DB in your local development environment.
+We have written a Dockerfile for the Django application and use Docker Compose to run the Django app and the Postgres DB in local development environment.

 ![Dockerfile](assets/dockerfile.jpg)